Caitlin Dacus

 Associate

-Before joining Davis Graham, Caitlin served as a law clerk for the Honorable William W. Hood, III, of the Colorado Supreme Court, gaining valuable experience in appellate advocacy.
+Before joining Davis Graham, Caitlin served as a law clerk for the Honorable William W. Hood, III, of the Colorado Supreme Court, gaining valuable appellate experience.

 COMMUNITY INVOLVEMENT